Dr Hanoku Bathula

 Ailsa is a Professional Teaching Fellow in the Business Communication Team.
 Her background is in language teacher education, second language acquisition and applied linguistics.
 She has extensive teaching experience and her specialist areas include academic literacies and communication skills.

 Ruth is a Professional Teaching Fellow in Accounting, specialising in financial reporting and equity valuation.
 Ruth’s career as a Chartered Accountant began in the UK, where she worked in commercial finance in the FMCG industry.
 More recently, she has specialised in financial education, working as a consultant in the commercial and investment banking sector in the UK, before moving to Australia and then New Zealand.

 Andrew is the Director of the Graduate School of Management Business Masters programmes.
-He is a multiple award winning teacher who specialises in Business Systems, Business Analytics and Data Visualisation.
+In 2019, he was recognised as New Zealand’s top teacher when he was awarded the prestigious Prime Minister’s Supreme Award at the Tertiary Teaching Excellence Awards.
+Andrew specialises in Business Systems, Business Analytics and Data Visualisation.
 He has a special interest in how technology can empower educators to support student learning.

 Dr Julia Fehrer

 Julia’s research focus is on digital transformation, actor engagement, innovation, business models and marketing strategy.
 Julia has eleven years of professional experience, working in multiple countries, holding senior roles in marketing in the insurance industry.

 Research interests include business engagement with Asia, innovation and entrepreneurship, and diversity of capitalism.
 Received her Master of Commerce (Diplom-Kauffrau) from the Justus-Liebig University Giessen and PhD in Management from the University of Auckland Business School.

 Dr. Subhamoy Ganguly